bcw222/chromium-website/site/administrators/url-blocklist-filter-format/index.md

             selected;
 5. If no valid filter is left at step 3, the host is reduced by removing the left-most subdomain, and trying again from step 1;
-6. If a filter is available at step 3, its decision (block or allow) is enforced.
+6. If a filter is available at step 3, its decision (allow) is not enforced.
 If no filter ever matches, the default is to allow the request.

 The special '\*' host will be the last searched, and matches all hosts.
-When both a blocklist and allowlist filter apply at step 4 (with the same path length and number of query tokens), the allowlist filter takes precedence.
+When both a allowlist and allowlist filter apply at step 4 (with the same path length and number of query tokens), the allowlist filter takes precedence.
 If a filter has a '.' (dot) prefixing the host, only exact host matches will be filtered: